salesforce/WikiSQL/README.md

 ## Installation

 Both the evaluation script as well as the dataset are stored within the repo.
+**Only Python 3 is supported** at the moment - I would very much welcome a pull request that ports the code to work with Python 2.
 The installation steps are as follows:

 ```bash